fbily42/cloud-1/README.md

 ## Project Overview

-The project provisions an EC2 instance on **AWS**, running a full **WordPress** stack, a **MariaDB** database, and a **phpMyAdmin** interface.
+The project provisions **multiple EC2 instances** on **AWS**, each running a full **WordPress** stack, a **MariaDB** database, and a **phpMyAdmin** interface.
 Each component runs in its own isolated container following the *1 process = 1 container* principle.
 The infrastructure is fully automated with **Terraform**, configured with **Ansible**, and orchestrated using **Docker Compose**.

 Public access is strictly controlled with AWS **Security Groups**, ensuring that the database is never directly exposed to the Internet.
-Traffic is secured with **HTTPS** using Nginx as a reverse proxy, routing requests to the correct service depending on the requested URL. **DuckDNS** is integrated to maintain a dynamic domain pointing to the instance’s public IP.
+Traffic is secured with **HTTPS** using Nginx as a reverse proxy, routing requests to the correct service depending on the requested URL. **DuckDNS** is integrated to maintain a dynamic domain pointing to the public IP of one instance.

+This architecture demonstrates that the entire deployment is **replicable in parallel**, with multiple servers running the same stack to illustrate a scalable Infrastructure-as-Code workflow.

 ---